andyklimczak/andystreambrowser/README.md

 ## unit tests (rspec)

 I have two simple set of tests (spec/controllers/streams_controller_spec.rb & spec/models/user_spec.rb) that test the basic functionality of the pages and interactions.

+# bugs

+* Main page loads really, really slow.
+I think it's because of the number of images though?

+# todo

+* get the user's twitch username and have the user's subscriptions and following streams at the top.
+Twitch doesn't do anything like this on their homepage yet
+* allow user to change the number of total streams, streams per page
+* better tests